 Ohio shooting suggests need for violence preparedness in municipality continuity of operations plans

-While matters like disaster recovery are likely at the top of a given municipality's continuity of operations plan, it is also incredibly important for municipality officials to factor in proactive measures to prepare their infrastructure with an action protocol should an unexpected act of violence occur in the community.
+It is important for municipality officials to factor in proactive measures to prepare their infrastructure with an action protocol should an unexpected act of violence occur in the community.